By Jean-Marie Hullot

-Brittany’s beaches are for everyone, so also ideal for families.
-Whether you want to put up a sandcastle, take a sailing boat trip sighting dolphins, paddle boarding, sea kayaking, diving, surfing, – there’s so much do by the in Brittany.
-Apart from the beaches, visit the Saint-Malo port city which has a Cathedral in the centre of the old town.
+Brittany and some wonderful beaches and they are for everyone, so also ideal for families too.
+Whether you want to put up a sandcastle, take a sailing boat trip sighting dolphins, paddle boarding, sea kayaking, diving, surfing, – there’s so much to do in Brittany.
+Apart from the beaches, visit Saint-Malo port city which has a Cathedral in the centre of the old town.
 It is built in Gothic styles and features stained-glass windows portraying town history.
 Visit Limoëlou manor, former residence of the famous explorer Jacques Cartier.
 Don’t miss visiting this manor house, a moving testimony to its well-known owner.
-It’s a rare example of a great 16th century explorer’s home.
+It’s a rare example of a great 16th-century explorer’s home.
 Jacques Cartier unlocked the North American continent to the French through the Gulf of Saint Lawrence.
-Nearby is La Demeure de Corsaire, an 18th-century privateer’s house and museum, which worth’s a visit.
-There is an interesting story, that the government sponsored pirates use to raid the rich vessels that passed by here.
-While the inland woodlands has peaceful villages like Huelgoat and Paimpont to discover.
+Nearby is La Demeure de Corsaire, an 18th-century privateer’s house and museum, which is worth’s a visit.
+There is an interesting story, that the government-sponsored pirates to use to raid the rich vessels that passed by here.
+While the inland woodlands have peaceful villages like Huelgoat and Paimpont to discover.

 The farmers and fishermen still play a great part in the region’s economy (they say France’s best oyster comes from here).
 Oh!
 We almost forgot an edible delight which was born here, the home of the crêpe, don’t forget to try a few, equally sweet and savoury.
 Its delicious.

-Saint-Père-Marc-en-Poulet, 10 mins drive south of Saint-Malo, Built in the during the reign of Louis XVI to defend the pirate town of English attacks, it is famous today for hosting the festival La Route du Rock .
+Saint-Père-Marc-en-Poulet, 10 mins drive south of Saint-Malo, was Built during the reign of Louis XVI to defend the pirate town of English attacks, it is famous today for hosting the festival La Route du Rock.
 Take a guided tour of Château de Montmuran, between Rennes and Dinan, it is a place full of history.

-Dinan, the picturesque peninsula in France’s far northwest, make it the ancient riverfront city not to be missed.
-With its long ramparts, pretty semi-timbered houses in Place des Merciers, striking port and paved streets filled with art galleries and craft shops, it is worth a day of anyone’s time.
+With its striking port and paved streets filled with art galleries and craft shops, it is worth a day of anyone’s time.
 Climb the 158 steps to the top of the 40m (132ft)-high Tour de l’Horloge for wonderful views over the surrounding area.